-Need the best tablet for photo editing but for affordable price?
+Need the best tablet for photo editing but for an affordable price?
 Will you use the tablet for Photoshop, Lightroom or storing photos?
-If yes, I’ve gathered 12 top photo editing tablets and graphic tablets you can use to edit photos fast and easily.
+If your answer is yes, I’ve gathered 12 top photo editing tablets and graphic tablets you can use to edit photos quickly and easily.

 The stylus does not have an eraser.
 This is a small minus, but the eraser mode is very useful in some cases.
 However, the stylus still has two buttons on the case.
 There is an additional wireless module that you can buy to make the tablet usage easier and more convenient.

 Specs: Active photo editing area: 10 x 5.62 inches | Stylus touch sensitivity: 8,192 levels | Connection: USB-C, wireless | OS: Windows or MacOS

 This is another model of the best tablets for photo editing and color grading that may become an indispensable device for beginner designers.
 The photo editing surface is slightly bigger than the previous models have, but not as large as the more expensive tablets.

 I really like the convenient arrangement of six buttons on the left side of the tablet, as well as the roller for quick zooming and changing the brush size.
 The roller will be convenient only for digital artists, while professionals will find the keyboard more useful.

 Specs: Active photo editing area: 13.54 x 7.62 inches | Resolution: 1920 x 1080 | Stylus touch sensitivity: 8,192 levels | Connection: USB-C | OS: Windows or MacOS